sstsimulator/sst-macro/docs/manual/manual.md

 -   Process encapsulation: Each virtual process being simulated is not an actual physical process.
 It is instead modeled as a lightweight user-space thread.
 This means each virtual process has its own stack and register variables, but that is it.
 Virtual processes share the same address space and the same global variables.
 Some refactoring may be necessary if you have global variables.

-### Section 5.2: Redirected linkage<a name="sec:skel:linkage"></a>

-Because of the way libraries are import in the SST core, using external skeleton apps is more complicated than previously.
+**Redirected linkage** \label{sec:skel:linkage} Because of the way libraries are import in the SST core, using external skeleton apps is more complicated than previously.
 Steps are being taken to re-automate this process, which will hopefully be available in the next subversion.
 For running the standalone version, this is essentially automatic  if using the SST compiler wrappers.
 The compiler wrappers produce a new executable incorporating your new skeleton.

 The wrinkle is external skeletons apps is changing the application's entry point, i.e. `main`.
 The SST/macro framework has already taken the \texttt{main} function, and consequently the user application becomes a sub-routine within the simulation environment.
-As introduced in Section~[3.3](#sec:tutorial:basicmpi), one needs to change the entry function from \texttt{main} to \texttt{user\_skeleton\_main}, which has the same function signature as the \texttt{main} function.
+As introduced in Section~, one needs to change the entry function from \texttt{main} to \texttt{user\_skeleton\_main}, which has the same function signature as the \texttt{main} function.
 This refactoring happens automatically in the SST compiler wrappers.

 If you need to use more than one application in the simulator at a time, you need multiple application entry points.
 It is no longer possible to do automatic refactoring.
 You must explicitly use the macro `sstmac_register_app` and change the name of your `main`.
 Thus, a code might look like